qpdf/qpdf/manual/cli.rst

 Specify a page range that indicates which pages in the overlay/underlay file will be used for overlay or underlay.
 If not specified, all pages will be used.
+The "from" pages are used until they are exhausted, after which any pages specified with :qpdf:ref:`--repeat` are used.
+If you are using the :qpdf:ref:`--repeat` option, you can use ``--from=`` to provide an empty set of "from" pages.

-This can be left empty by omitting :samp:`{page-range}` if :qpdf:ref:`--repeat` is used.
+This Can be left empty by omitting :samp:`{page-range}`

 .. qpdf:option:: --repeat=page-range